Paul E. Green

 more than sixteen books and 200 articles on market research-related subjects.
-His seminal article, "Conjoint Analysis in Consumer Research: Issues and Outlook," has been cited more than 750 times in ISI and has some 4,000 citations on Google Scholar.
+His seminal article "Conjoint Analysis in Consumer Research: Issues and Outlook," has been cited more than 750 times in ISI..

 In 1980 he became a Fellow of the American Statistical Association.
 In 1996 the Journal of Marketing Research established the Paul E. Green Award for the best article in the Journal of Marketing Research was established in his honour.
 He was the recipient of many awards including: The Parlin Award for Advancement of Science in Marketing, the AMA/Irwin Marketing Educator of the Year Award, The Outstanding Marketing Educator Award, and the Lifetime Achievement in Marketing Research Award and he was also the subject of a biographical outline in the Legends of Marketing, series published by Sage Publications.